uhray/crud/README.md

 <a name="entity-d" href="#entity-d">#</a> EntityObject.<b>delete</b>([<i>auth_middlware</i>], <i>callback</i>), EntityObject.<b>d</b>([<i>auth_middlware</i>], <i>callback</i>)

-This will create a DELETE route for creating a new entity.
+This will create a DELETE route for deleting an existing entity.
 Optionally, you can pass <i>auth_middlware</i> to restrict access to this route before the CRUD middleware takes over.

 The <i>callback</i> will be called with four arguments: